A color image saying Sunbeam Award Gala on Thursday, Aug. 17, Join Us

 next arrow

-The Mission food pantry provides 12,500 monthly meals to Downeast families
+The food pantry provides food to over 775 Downeast families

 OUR WORK